-If you have been trying to conceive for up to a year without success it will be a good idea to have a semen analysis done, this is done by taking a sample of your semen, best gotten by masturbation and sent to a laboratory.
+If you have been trying to conceive for up to a year without success it will be a good idea to have a semen analysis done, this is done by taking a sample of your semen, best gotten by a masturbation and sent to a laboratory.

 Both the quantity and the quality of sperms are checked.
-Even the shapes of the sperms and the movement are checked also
+Even the shapes of the sperms and the movement are also checked

 When we get abnormal values, we can repeat it but usually 3 months later to ensure that the values are accurate.

-What Causes Low sperm count?
+What Causes Low Sperm Count?

 In a huge number of cases, we don’t know what causes it, but there are certain things that have been associated with a reduced sperm count

 They can include

 - Enlarged veins in the testicles, this is known as a varicocele

 - Previous surgeries to the testicles

 - Previous hernia repairs, (there may have been damages to the sperm tubes)